Photography (ICM492) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• To gain knowledge on the history of photography
+• Have a general knowledge of the history of photography.

 Weekly Subjects and Releated Preparation Studies